LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Swarm

-A swarm is a cluster of Docker hosts which run in swarm mode and manage membership and delegation while also running swarm services.
+A swarm is a cluster of Docker hosts that run in swarm mode and manage membership and delegation while also running swarm services.

 Node